thevlsiexplorer/Verilog-learning-series/README.md

 # Verilog-learning-series
 This repository contains the Verilog  implementation of basic logic gates  AND, OR, NOT, NAND, NOR, XOR,gates.
 Each design is accompanied by a testbench for functional verification and simulated using Xilinx Vivado.
 This project is part of my VLSI and Digital Design learning journey.
+# Basic Logic Gates

+This repository contains the Verilog HDL implementation and simulation of fundamental logic gates using Xilinx Vivado.

+## Gates Implemented

+* AND Gate
+* OR Gate
+* NOT Gate
+* NAND Gate
+* NOR Gate
+* XOR Gate

+Each gate includes:

+* Verilog source code
+* Testbench for verification
+* Simulation waveform screenshots

+## Tools Used

+* Verilog HDL
+* Xilinx Vivado

+## Learning Objectives

+* Understand basic digital logic design
+* Learn Verilog HDL syntax and module creation
+* Develop testbenches for functional verification
+* Analyze simulation waveforms in Vivado

+This project is part of my VLSI and Digital Design learning journey.